anthonywchen/CommonSenseMultiHopQA/README.md

 ```

 ## ToDo
-* Add in SocialQA dataset processing
-* Add in SocialQA training
 * Clean README, getting read of unncessary info and adding in how to create ELMo embeddings, etc.
-* Create paraphrase detection model to use as additional metric.

 ## Bibtex
 ```